 John went 9-8 with a 2.63 ERA in the strike-shortened 1981 campaign.
 After the Yankees navigated the first two rounds of the expanded playoffs, the team had its third matchup in five years against John’s former team, the Dodgers.
 The Yankees won the first two games, with John tossing 7 innings of scoreless ball in Game 2.

 In Game 4, with the Yankees still up 2 games to 1, both offenses put multiple runs on the board.
-A total of 9 pitchers had been used by the middle of the 7th inning, a normal number today but a huge number or hurlers in one game at this point in baseball history.
+A total of 9 pitchers had been used by the middle of the 7th inning, a normal number today but a huge number of hurlers in one game at this point in baseball history.
 When Yankees reliever George Frazier loaded the bases with no outs in the bottom of the 7th, manager Bob Lemon brought John into the game out of the bullpen in a nearly impossible situation.
-John yielded a sacrifice fly to Steve Yeager and a RBI single to Davey Lopes; the Dodgers went on to win 8-7 to tie the series.
+John yielded a sacrifice fly to Steve Yeager and an RBI single to Davey Lopes; the Dodgers went on to win 8-7 to tie the series.

 John was back four days later to pitch Game 6, which was now an elimination game for New York after the Dodgers finished sweeping all three games at home.
 In the bottom of the 4th inning, with the score tied at 1, the Yankees had a runner at second base with two outs.
-Dodgers manager Tommy Lasorda walked the eighth place batter to bring John to the plate.
+Dodgers manager Tommy Lasorda walked the eighth-place batter to bring John to the plate.
 In what was a highly controversial move at the time, Lemon lifted John for pinch-hitter Bobby Murcer, who flied out to right field to end the inning.
-The Bombers next pitcher, George Frazier, had already been credited with losses in Games 3 and 4.
-Now in Game 6, relieving John in the top of the fifth, Frazier promptly gave up three runs, essentially ending the game and the series.
+The Bombers’ next pitcher, George Frazier, had already been credited with losses in Games 3 and 4.
+Now, in Game 6, relieving John in the top of the fifth, Frazier promptly gave up three runs, essentially ending the game and the series.

 1982-85: California Angels